 Presentation

-Throughout its history, the Festival de Pollença has consolidated its international prestige, reaffirming it status as an unmissable event during the summer months –both for residents and for those visiting the island of Mallorca who wish to enjoy a musical programme of outstanding quality in each of its performances.
+There are more than nine hundred first-rate artists who are part of the history of the Pollença Festival, of very diverse nationalities and styles.
+Throughout its long history, the festival has consolidated its international prestige, reaffirming itself as one of the unavoidable events of the summer months, both for the residents and those who visit the island of Mallorca and wish to enjoy a musical program of excellent quality in each of its proposals.

-The Festival de Pollença serves as a window through which the light of the world’s great artists enters, and as a “cultural beacon” that emits, through the musical compositions performed by prestigious ensembles and soloists, a light that shines across Europe.
-A light that, following the path of music, invites us to look through the window of the Festival de Pollença and enjoy the beauty of the municipality and the island of Mallorca from a diferent perspective.
-Ultimately, our aim is for the Pollença Festival to become, as a Wise person once said, “a radiating flame of culture capable of reaffirming our identity”.
+We want to highlight the positioning of the Pollença Festival, as a window through which the light of all the great world-class artists enters, also serving as a “cultural beacon” that emits, through the musical compositions performed by the most prestigious groups and soloists, a light that is projected throughout Europe.
+A light that, following the trail of music, invites you to sign up through the festival window to enjoy the beauty of the landscapes of the municipality and Mallorca from a diverse perspective.

 The Festival team